Vejron/kanbanista/src/tutorial/setup.md

 # Part 1 - Setup

-This tutorial is a step-by-step guide to building a Vue 3 kanban™ application from scratch.
-The tutorial is designed to be beginner-friendly and assumes no prior knowledge of **Vue** but some familiarity with **JavaScript** and web development in general is recommended.
+This tutorial is a step-by-step, copy & paste, guide to building a Vue 3 kanban™ application from scratch.
+It's designed to be beginner-friendly and assumes no prior knowledge of **Vue** but some familiarity with **JavaScript** and web development in general is recommended.

 ## Prerequisites